eclipse-archived/ceylon-lang.org/documentation/1.3/tour/inheritance.md

 inheritance in Ceylon comes with certain restrictions that strike a good balance between power and harmlessness.

-## Inheritance and refinement
+## Class inheritance

 In object-oriented programming, we often replace conditionals (`if`, and especially `switch`) with subtyping.
 Indeed, according to some folks, this is what makes a program object-oriented.

+The simplest way to introduce subtype polymorphism into our program is by using subclasses.
+Subclassing in Ceylon follows a _single inheritance_ model, just like in Java; a subclass may inherit exactly one superclass.

+### Refinement

-Let's try refactoring the `Polar` class [from the previous leg of the tour](../classes) into two classes, with two different implementations of `description`.
+Let's try refactoring the `Polar` class
+[from the previous leg of the tour](../classes) into two classes, with two different implementations of `description`.
 Here's the superclass:

 <!-- try-post:
     print(Polar(0.31, 13.0).description);